-Setting up a new project is straightforward with the use of

-the Model Wizard Patterns (with accompanying documentation) that can be used to automatically create an MBSE project structure to get you started.
-The Model Wizard (Start Page 'Create from Pattern' tab) can then be used to create any number of SysML diagrams as the model is developed and the problem and solution spaces are fleshed-out.
+Setting up a new project is straightforward with the use of the Model Builder Patterns (with accompanying documentation) that can be used to automatically create an MBSE project structure to get you started.
+The Model Builder can then be used to create any number of SysML diagrams as the model is developed and the problem and solution spaces are fleshed-out.